 Not accepted items: TVs, computers, small electronics, tires, appliances, water heaters, water softeners, construction and remodeling materials such as shingles, siding, windows, wood, wallboard or tile; railroad ties, landscape waste, and hazardous waste such as paint, pesticides, gasoline and motor oil.
 In addition, clothing and other small items will not be accepted because they can be included with household trash inside the garbage toter.

 Residents are being asked to contact TNT Recycling in order to dispose of washers, dryers, etc. correctly.
 TNT Recycling may be reached at 635-4642.

 Due to Environmental Protection Agency regulations, electronics must be disposed of by a licensed recycler.
 Electronics can be taken to Kuusakoski Recycling, 2022 W. Townline Road, Peoria, phone (309) 691-5015.
 They are also accepted by Kuhn Enterprise, (309) 340-2644.

 Automotive batteries can be taken to most battery retailers.

 Tires cannot be set out during clean-up week.
-East Peoria Tire & Vulcanizing Co., 2801 N. Main Street and other tire companies will allow residents to drop off tires for a fee.
+East Peoria Tire & Vulcanizing Co., 2801 N. Main St., as well as other tire companies will allow residents to drop off tires for a fee.
 Tires must be free of water and dirt and off the rim.